CARA MEMBUAT REGRESI LINIER MENGGUNAKAN EXCEL

 Once you have your histogram, you can start thinking about how to perform regression analysis.
 There are essentially two ways to do this: using the built-in Excel features or using a third-party regression add-in.
 For now, we’ll focus on the built-in features.

-Baca Juga : CARA MEMBUAT DATA PENJUALAN DI EXCEL DAN RATA RATA
+Baca Juga : CARA MENGISI ANGKA 0 DI EXCEL

 Scatter Plot